 The sample is a national one and comes from ENSAFI (INEGI 2023a).
-According to ENSAFI methodology, the sampling was probabilistic and cross-sectional, since the respondents' participation was considered proportional to the size of the population (from 3.0 % to 3.3 % according to the total population of each state) and was carried out from September 25 to November 17, 2023 specifically.
+According to the ENSAFI methodology, the sampling was probabilistic and cross-sectional, as the respondents' participation was considered proportional to the size of the population (ranging from 3.0% to 3.3% according to the total population of each state) and was conducted from September 25 to November 17, 2023, specifically.
 The population studied included members of Mexican households, whose informants were of legal age.
-The eligibility criteria for the sample included: people aged 18 years or older, of Mexican nationality living in Mexico and in the surveyed household.
+The eligibility criteria for the sample included individuals aged 18 years or older, of Mexican nationality, living in Mexico and residing in the surveyed household.
 It also included people from rural or urban localities who knew about all the household members.